tidoust/web-features-viz/README.md

 **Note:** Features that have not shipped anywhere are not associated with any date in web-features and do not appear in the CSV file.
 As of January 2025, 32 features (out of 1000+ features) are in that category.

 The resulting Datawrapper graph shows the [evolution of the number of web features](https://datawrapper.dwcdn.net/iIjGw/1/) that compose the web platform (see PNG export below).
-The two highlighted dates are 2020-01-15 when Edge switched to Chromium, making a number of features newly available, and 2022-07-15 (30 months later) when the same features transitioned to widely available.
+The graph needs to be read with care, especially the first half:

+1. Keep in mind that support data is only for browsers in the [core browser set](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md#core-browser-set) (Chrome, Edge, Firefox, Safari).
+For example, the graph contains no information about feature support in Internet Explorer (started in 1995).
+2. First version of Safari shipped on 23 June 2003.
+That is the first date on the graph.
+Firefox was next on 9 November 2004.
+Chrome first appeared about five years later on 11 December 2009.
+Edge was the last one to appear on 29 July 2015.
+No features are flagged as newly available or widely available before 29 July 2015 simply because the definition of Baseline starts with the first release of Edge.
+These dates are highlighted through vertical lines.
+2. Edge switched to Chromium on 15 January 2020.
+That created a bump of newly available features.
+These features became widely available on 15 July 2022 (30 months later).
+These dates are the last two vertical lines in the graph.

 ![PNG export of the evolution of the number of web features](graphs/timeline-number.png)

-Producing a graph with percentages is useful to visualize the [evolution of the distribution of features](https://datawrapper.dwcdn.net/8UXj2/2/) between widely available features, newly available features and features with limited availability, illustrating how inteoperability progresses over time and how the web platform grows.
+Producing a graph with percentages is useful to visualize the [evolution of the distribution of features](https://datawrapper.dwcdn.net/8UXj2/2/) between widely available features, newly available features and features with limited availability, illustrating how interoperability progresses over time and how the web platform grows.
+The graph starts on 29 July 2015 for the reasons mentioned above.

 ![PNG export of the evolution of the distribution of web features](graphs/timeline-percent.png)